The cause of Parkinson's in men is a protein in the brain - Photo: FREEPIK

 The protein PTEN-induced kinase 1 (PINK1) is inherently harmless and plays an important role in regulating cellular energy use in the brain.

-“The difference in T cell response between the sexes is very, very marked,” said immunologist Alessandro Sette of the La Jolla Institute for Immunology.
+“The difference in T cell response between the sexes is very, very marked,” says immunologist Alessandro Sette of the La Jolla Institute for Immunology.
 “This immune response could be a factor in why we see sex differences in Parkinson’s disease.”

 In male Parkinson's patients, the team found a six-fold increase in T cells.
 In female Parkinson's patients, the increase was only 0.7-fold.